3 Things You Need To Know Before Taking Out Student Loans

 The only way to have student loans discharged in bankruptcy is by proving “undue hardship.”
 If you go as a missionary to Cambodia or can’t get a job that pays more than minimum wage, that won’t cut it.
 “Undue hardship” is something more along the lines of being left paralyzed from the neck down in a car accident.
 In most cases, paying the debt is preferable to the “undue hardship.”

-3. You Will Be Offered More Than You Need
+3. You May Be Offered More Than You Need

-Just like with mortgages, you can be approved for much more in student loans that you really need.
+Just like with mortgages, you can be approved for much more in student loans than you really need.
 Your kid doesn’t need the newest laptop and spring breaks in Cabo.
-Sure, the government is willing to finance it, but you will all end up better off if he gets a part time job instead.
+Sure, the lenders may be willing to finance it, but you will all end up better off if he gets a part-time job instead.

 Protect your and your child’s future.
 Don’t take out student loans haphazardly.
 Know what you’re getting yourselves into before you sign the dotted line.